 We publish original pieces so please don’t send us anything you’ve published somewhere else first.
 The only other condition is that what you write needs to fit with the broadly feminist approach of the website and to relate to gender and/or education.

-If you’re not sure whether your idea would fit then please contact the web editor Kim Allen first (firstname.lastname@example.org ).
+If you’re not sure whether your idea would fit then please contact the web editor Sumi Hollingworth first (S.firstname.lastname@example.org).
 We can’t promise to publish everything so this could save you time.
 And, even if we do like your idea, we may ask for edits before we publish what you’ve written.

 Guide to writing a blog entry: